zongqiooi/Filter/README.md

 # How to Run the Project
 1) Download all the files.
 2) Open the "filter.c" file and run the project.
-3) Run the command
-`./filter -g images/yard.bmp out.bmp` for grayscale.
-`./filter -r images/yard.bmp out.bmp` for reflect.
-`./filter -b images/yard.bmp out.bmp` for blur.
-`./filter -e images/yard.bmp out.bmp` for edges.
+3) Run the command `./filter -g images/yard.bmp out.bmp` for grayscale, `./filter -r images/yard.bmp out.bmp` for reflect, `./filter -b images/yard.bmp out.bmp` for blur, `./filter -e images/yard.bmp out.bmp` for edges.

 # Some Filtered Images from the Program
 **Grayscale**